 Finally, I’d found a path to my calling and a feeling of intense motivation coursed through me — I felt alive and connected to something bigger.
 I was ready.
 Ready to shoulder the Bard aside and set the playwriting world on fire with my wit and talent and claim my spot in the pantheon of great playwrights.
 Destiny had issued a clarion call and challenged me to answer it.

-One small problem that destiny had not accounted for.
+One slight problem that destiny had not accounted for.
 Unfortunately, I was a terrible playwright.

 Okay, let me walk that back.
 I don’t know for a fact that I was a terrible playwright from a talent standpoint because I never actually wrote a play that semester.
 So I guess the jury is technically still out on that one.
 What I can’t deny is the fact that I was a terrible student — well, at least for that one fateful semester.